carlostse/mongo-jdbc/README.md

 Mongo JDBC Driver
 ===========

-A JDBC driver for MongoDB.
+JDBC driver for MongoDB.
+A wrapper translates SQL to official MongoDB Java API calls.

 This is a fork of http://github.com/erh/mongo-jdbc, and merged some changes from:
 - https://github.com/davemc/mongo-jdbc